IMThammoud/skyrocket/README.md

 spring.jpa.show-sql=true
 spring.jpa.hibernate.ddl-auto= ddlmode

-Make sure there is always a directory named pdf at the root path /.
+**Make sure there is always a directory named pdf at the root path where the application is ran from: /.**

-Currently in development are the following functionalities: inventory with multiple shelves, articles, and services; export as PDF or similar formats; invoice generator; display of items/articles/services as views; and a user account system.